F5OEO/rpidatv/README.md

 The preferred installation method only needs a Windows PC connected to the same (inetrnet-connected) network as your Raspberry Pi.

-- First download the March 2016 release of Raspbian Jessie Lite on to your Windows PC from here http://downloads.raspberrypi.org/raspbian_lite/images//raspbian_lite-2016-03-18/.
-Evariste has not tested with later Raspbian images.
-There are some problems with the latest version of Raspbian, which Evariste and I are working to resolve.
+- First download the November 2016 release of Raspbian Jessie Lite on to your Windows PC from here http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2016-11-29/.

 - Unzip the image and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/

+- Before you remove the card from your Windows PC, look at the card with windows explorer and go to the \boot directory.
+Create a new empty file called ssh in the \boot directory by right-clicking, selecting New, Text Document, and then change the name to ssh (not ssh.txt).
+You should get a window warning about changing the filename extension.
+Click OK.
+If you do not get this warbning, you have created a file called ssh.txt and you need to rename it ssh.

-- Power up the Pi with the new card inserted, and a network connection.
-No keyboard or display required.
+- If you have a Pi Camera and/or touchscreen display, you can connect them now.
+Power up the Pi with the new card inserted, and a network connection.
+No keyboard or HDMI display are required.

 - Find the IP address of your Raspberry Pi using an IP Scanner (such as Advanced IP Scanner http://filehippo.com/download_advanced_ip_scanner/ for Windows, or Fing on an iPhone) to get the Pi's IP address

 - From your windows PC use Putty (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log in to the IP address that you noted earlier.

-- Log in (user: pi/password: raspberry), and type "sudo raspi-config" to open the configuration tool.
-Select option 1 to expand the file system to the whole disk.

-- Exit raspi-config (press tab twice then press return), and reboot.

-- Power-off, connect the camera, reconnect power and reboot.
-Log in again.

-- Cut and paste the following code in, one line at a time:
+- Log in (user: pi/password: raspberry) then cut and paste the following code in, one line at a time:

 ```sh
 wget https://raw.githubusercontent.com/davecrump/rpidatv/master/install.sh